Bonneau Ursula Morrison McGillivray House — McClellanville, South Carolina

-SC Picture Project | Charleston County | Bonneau Ursula Morrison McGillvray House
+SC Picture Project | Charleston County | Bonneau Ursula Morrison McGillivray House

-Bonneau – or “Nonie” as she was called – lived here with her husband, Dr. Hugh Swinton McGillivray (1871-1960), whom she married in 1899.
-Born in Charleston to Elizabeth Gready Ward and Alexander Chanler McGillivray, Dr. Gillivray was a descendant of Alexander McGillivray, a Scottish ship captain who helmed slavers (ships that transported enslaved people abducted from Africa) during the mid-1700s (3).
+Bonneau (2) – or “Nonie” as she was called – lived here with her husband, Dr. Hugh Swinton McGillivray (1871-1960), whom she married in 1899.
+Born in Charleston to Elizabeth Gready Ward and Alexander Chanler McGillivray.
+Dr. Gillivray was a descendant of Alexander McGillivray, a Scottish ship captain who helmed slavers (ships that transported enslaved people abducted from Africa) during the mid-1700s (3).
 A family history written by Dr. McGillivray holds that Alexander’s brother, Lachlan McGillivray, left Charleston and settled in the Savannah area.
-Lachlan married an Indian princess and their son, also named Alexander McGillivray, became the famous chief of the Creek Nation who led the tribe into battle and negotiated treaties with Washington.
+Lachlan, he writes, married an Indian princess and their son, also named Alexander McGillivray, became the famous chief of the Creek Nation who led the tribe into battle and negotiated treaties with Washington.
 This is a matter of debate, however, and some say there is no reliable evidence that Alexander and “Lachlan Lia,” as he was known, were brothers (3).

-In 1893 Hugh Swinton McGillivray graduated from the College of Charleston.
-He received his master’s degree from the University of Goettingen in Germany and his doctorate from the University of Chicago on a Peabody Scholarship.
-A respected scholar, Dr. McGillivray taught at the Charleston High School and Converse College.
-He also served as the chairman of the English department at The Citadel.
-After retiring he taught for a while at the Confederate Home School in Charleston.
-A published author and poet, he was elected president of the Poetry Society of Charleston.
-After Nonie McGillivray’s death in 1945, Colonel Hugh Swinton McGillivray married Margaret Gibbs Taylor.
+In 1893 Dr. McGillivray graduated from the College of Charleston.
+He received his doctorate from the University of Goettingen in Germany under Lorenz Morsbach and authored The Influence of Christianity on the Vocabulary of Old English.
+A respected scholar, Dr. McGillivray taught at Converse College and The Old Citadel.
+He also served as chairman of the English department at Charleston High School (4).
+After retiring he taught at the Confederate Home and College in Charleston.
+A published poet, he was elected president of the Poetry Society of Charleston.
+After Nonie McGillivray’s death in 1945, Dr. McGillivray married Margaret Gibbs Taylor.

-Nonie McGillvray’s brother, William McGillivray Morrison, served from 1947 through 1959 as the 57th mayor of Charleston.
+As a side note, Nonie’s nephew, William McGillivray Morrison (5), served from 1947 through 1959 as the 57th mayor of Charleston.
 Her brother, Henry Toomer Morrison, was Mayor Morrison’s father.

 The Bonneau Ursula Morrison McGillivray House has undergone at least two restorations, one in 1950 and another in 2007, and remains a private residence.
 It is listed in the National Register as part of the McClellanville Historic District:

 The prevailing vernacular forms, especially the central hall farmhouse, predominated in early McClellanville architecture, although the more fashionable architectural styles began to receive attention and can be seen throughout the town: Carpenter Gothic, Queen Anne, and Italianate with a rare Colonial Revival example.
-The commercial strip developed in the early 20th century and are of frame construction built directly on the road.
+The commercial strip developed in the early 20th century and [is] of frame construction built directly on the road.
 The historic district is visually unified by the nearly ubiquitous wooden frame construction, by the consistent scale of the house, lots, and their relation to the banks of the creek, by the tremendous live oak trees that permeate the town, and by the relative absence of contemporary commercial intrusions.

-Bonneau Ursula Morrison McGillvray House Info
+Bonneau Ursula Morrison McGillivray House Info

 Address: 102 Oak Street, McClellanville, SC 29458